PurnabrataPanja/PRODIGY_DS_02/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open the `titanic_data_analysis.py` file in your preferred Python environment.
+2. Open the `titanic_data_analysis.ipynb` file in Jupyter Notebook or JupyterLab.
-3. Run the script to perform data analysis on the provided dataset.
+3. Run the notebook cells to perform data analysis on the provided dataset.
 4. Explore the generated visualizations and insights to gain a deeper understanding of the dataset.

 ## Requirements

 - Python 3.x
+- Jupyter Notebook or JupyterLab
 - Pandas
 - NumPy
 - Matplotlib